 Your name no longer appears in the local newspaper when you enter into bankruptcy – this stopped in April 2009.
 However, there are some exceptions / restrictions.
 For example, your name will still appear if you were a sole trader and there were substantial amounts owing to other traders in the local community.

-To find out more about the common misconceptions in personal bankruptcy, please read our ‘Bankruptcy Questions’ half way down the home page to the right, or simply speak to one of our advisers and have it all explained to you.
+To find out more about the common misconceptions in personal bankruptcy, please read our ‘Bankruptcy Questions’ half way down the home page to the right, or simply speak to one of our team and have it all explained to you.

 Things you can keep